Jrdheeraj/rooftop-solar-detection/README.md

 - **Calculates** precise panel area intersection with buffers, handling partial overlaps and multiple detections
 - **Generates** overlay visualizations with multi-panel detection, audit-friendly metadata for each sample
 - **Exports** standardized JSON with solar panel predictions and quality assurance metadata
+- **Containerized** with Docker for easy deployment and reproducibility

 > **Data Compliance**: The model trains on open, publicly available imagery only (not Google Static Maps).
 Inference runs on Google tiles, which is permitted under their terms for non-commercial mapping use.